willGraham01/ARC-DnD/character_creation/guide/race.md

 In which case, you might want to go back and swap around the skills that you take from your class.
 It's also very common for them to provide some overlap in armour, weapon, and tool proficiencies too - these tend to be unavoidable so don't worry too much about them.

+## Record your Speed

+Your race determines your starting speed (how far you can move in combat).
+Make sure you write this down in the "speed" box on your character sheet.
+Your class might later improve this speed.

 ## Record any Racial Features or Spells

 Finally, your race might provide some special features (like the half-orc's "relentless") or some innate spellcasting (like the tiefling's "hellish rebuke").